Computability and Complexity of Categorical Structures

 $ (P_n \downarrow\overline{\omeg)}$ is the sub-total order of the completed natural numbers that start at $n$. $\Cat_n$ is the discrete set of natural transformations whose shortest program is greater than or equal to $n$ lines.
 For any $n$, to construct $\Cat_n$ one needs \begin{enumerate} \item $c$ lines of code to construct $K$ \item $log n$ lines to construct $P_n$ \item and a few lines to construct the pullback.
 Call this small number $pb$. \end{enumerate} That is, $\Cat_n$ can be constructed in $c+log n + pb$ lines or $K(\Cat_n)\leq c + log~ n+pb$.
-Chose an $n$ such that $n >> c + log~ n+ pb$.
-Then $\Cat_n$ contains objects that require $n$ or more lines of code (or are unconstructible) while we just described $\Cat_n$ in $c + log~ n+pb$ lines of code.
+Choose an $n$ such that $n >> c + log~ n+ pb$.
+Then $\Cat_n$ contains objects that require $n$ or more lines of code (or are unconstructible) while we just described $\Cat_n$ in $c + log~ n+pb$ lines of code.We assume that $\Cat_n$ has the axiom of choice.
 This is like a Berry sentence.
 Contradiction!
 The only thing assumed is that $K$ was constructible.
-It is not constructible.
+It is not constructible. \endproof

 What else is not constructible?
 Consider the functor that determines if a categorical structure is constructible or not.
 The functor $Cons: \Cat \lra \sto$ which accepts a natural transformation and tells if that natural transformation is constructible or not.
 While, at the moment, I cannot prove it, I conjecture that $Cons$ is not constructible.